Teaching Kids To Floss Their Teeth

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Teaching kids good habits from a young age is a great way to lay a solid foundation for life later.
+Teaching kids good habits from a young age is a great way to lay a solid foundation for them when they get older.
 Flossing teeth is something that should be done early and often with kids.

-My oldest son is 7 years old, and he now has several adult teeth in his mouth.
-As we have visited the dentist the past couple of times, we’ve been encouraged to have our son floss his teeth regularly.
-While he doesn’t have any cavities, it’s about this age where they start to see kids with cavities in their teeth.
-Both brushing and flossing of teeth is encouraged.
+My oldest son is 9 years old, and he now has several adult teeth in his mouth.
+As we have visited the dentist the past couple of times, we have been encouraged to have our son floss his teeth regularly.
+He has had one cavity in his tooth when he was 7 years old, and we had to have it filled at that time because he was still a ways off from his adult tooth coming in.
+Both brushing and flossing of teeth is encouraged from the youngest age.

 Flossing teeth is not something I did a lot of in my younger years.
 I always felt that flossing my teeth was a waste of time.
 It would appear that I’m not the only one that thought that.
 According to US News, only 37% of Americans floss daily, and 32% of Americans never floss their teeth.
-Neither of those numbers are overly surprising to me.
+Neither of these numbers are overly surprising.

 Flossing your teeth seems like it will take a long time, but in reality, it’s actually a super quick activity.
-While I didn’t floss my teeth until sometime in adulthood, it’s something I do on a regular basis these days.
+While I didn’t start to regularly floss my teeth until some time in adulthood, it’s something I do on a consistent basis these days.
 In fact, I’m not sure the last day that I didn’t floss my teeth (it’s been at least 2 years).
 It takes me less than 2 minutes to floss my teeth each night.